 - The Strategic Thinkers establish the What of what needs to happen.
 Gathering the evidence to deliver the Why of why we should do it.

-- The Influencers take the Why to get everyone on board by embracing the What.
+- The Influencers take the What and get everyone on board by embracing the Why.

 - The Relationship Builders keep everyone together establishing the Who of who can do each part.